ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Bandai and SCEI online channels have been added to the Game Channel
 - Some minor fixes to the English translation
 ### Update:
-- Improved art downloader now grabs significantly more artwork.
+- The art downloader has been improved to grab significantly more artwork
-- Improved error handling in the PSBBN installer script.
+- Improved error handling in the PSBBN installer script
+- The Setup script has been modified to work on live USBs without errors

 ## Video demonstrating how PSBBN can be used in 2024: